filliptm/ComfyUI_Fill-Nodes/README.md

 # ComfyUI_Fill-Nodes

-The start of a pack that I will continue to build out to fill the gaps of nodes and functionality that I feel is missing in comfyUI
+Image randomizer from directory, Image Captioning saver.

-For now this pack has a single node.
-A load image directory node that allows you to pull images either in sequence (Per que render) or at random (also per que render)
+Image randomizer: - A load image directory node that allows you to pull images either in sequence (Per que render) or at random (also per que render)
+-
+Image Captioning saver: - takes an input image (single or batch) and saves a matching .txt file with the image with desired captioning.
+Both files will be over written for continuous experimentation
+-
 ## Video